liprec/azurebi-docs/powerbi-visuals/hierarchy-slicer.md

 ---
 uid: pbi/hierarchyslicer/overview
-title: Power BI Hierarchy Slicer
+title: Power BI HierarchySlicer
-description: The Power BI Hierarchy Slicer provides a simple option to select multiple members of different levels of a hierarchy as selection.
+description: The Power BI HierarchySlicer provides a simple option to select multiple members of different levels of a hierarchy as selection.
 tags: [
     { "name": "Hierarchy Slicer" },
     { "name": "HierarchySlicer" },